-Budweiser is still far and away the market leader – both in the US and globally – and it can change the direction of its falling sales by tapping into what has made it one of the most powerful brands over recent decades.
+Budweiser is still far and away the market leader – both in the US and globally.
+It can change the direction of its falling sales by tapping into what has made it one of the most powerful brands over recent decades.
 Its Bud Light is still going strong and it will continue to stay on top until the competition does something different and more meaningful.

 Speaking of which…

 No one has copied the Bud Light tone more than Miller, and failed to increase its market share in the process.
 A few years ago, almost every beer ad centered around “dumb guy.”
 There were, in a way, much like what we shown earlier in the Bud Light dog ad.
 Most of them center around some sort of party or bar with great-looking girls and guys willing to do anything for Brand X beer in some sort of Judd Apatow-Seth Rogan-Jackass fashion.

 Bud Light has owned that position but the major competitors just copied it, thinking, “If it works for Bud Light, it’ll work for us.”